Luisky/ansible-fedora/README.md

 In order to run this post install script we need to install Ansible (`dnf install ansible` on Fedora).
 And then use `ansible-playbook -K main.yml`.
 This YAML file is configured to :

-- reduce the limit
+- Reduce the limit of packages version to 2.
+(DNF)
+- Install Google Chrome, vscode, and other apps
+- git, zsh and vim config
+- Dconf config
+- Flatpak programs
+- JetBrains
--
+- Rust

 ## Run Ansible